 Work on the original version of this standard was started by ROHVA in 2008 and completed with the publication of ANSI/ROHVA 1-2010.
-ROHVA initiated work on a revised standard immediately upon finalization of the ANSI/ROHVA 1-2010 standard due to the dynamic nature of the ROV market and vehicle evolution.
-That work resulted in publication of ANSI/ROHVA 1-2011.
+ROHVA initiated work on a revised standard immediately upon finalization of the ANSI/ROHVA 1-2010 standard due to the dynamic nature of the ROV market and vehicle evolution that resulted in publication of ANSI/ROHVA 1-2011.
 ROHVA again began maintenance of the standard in 2013.
 The latest version, ANSI/ROHVA 1-2014.
 ROHVA again began the revision process in 2015, subsequently leading to the publication of ANSI/ROHVA 1-2016, approved April 18, 2016.

 This voluntary standard addresses design, configuration and performance aspects of ROVs, including, among other items, requirements for accelerator, clutch and gearshift controls; lighting; tires; service and parking brake/parking mechanism performance; lateral and pitch stability; occupant handholds; Roll Over Protective Structure (ROPS); Occupant Retention System (ORS); and requirements for labels and owner’s manuals.

 The standard reflects positively on the high degree of government-industry cooperation that contributed significantly to the development of this standard.

 Consensus for this standard was developed by use of the Canvass Method.
 Suggestions for improvement of this standard, and requests for interpretation, are welcomed.
 Either should be addressed to: